Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation: Analytic Solution of Wheeler-DeWitt Equation for Reissner-Nordstr o m Interiors

 where $f(k,\lambda):= f_2(k,\lambda)=f_1(k,-\lambda)$ and the property of absolute value are used.
 In principle, various functional forms may be chosen for $f(k)$.
 A frequently employed choice is a Gaussian wave packet, but alternative options can also be considered.

-The interpretation of the general bounded wave function for the Reissner–Nordström interior, Eq.~(\ref{eq:gsb}), is a natural extension of the Schwarzschild case discussed in Ref.~\cite{Bouhmadi-Lopez:2019kkt}.
-In this formulation, the state $\Psi(X,Y,Q)$ obeys a Schrödinger-type equation on the three-dimensional configuration space $\{X,Y,Q\}$, where separation of variables highlights a clean split between a “time-like” section and a “spatial” section.
-In particular, the factor $\varphi(Q)$ plays the role of a time-like evolution component along the $Q$-direction, while the remaining product $\phi(X) \psi(Y)$ satisfies a time-independent Schrödinger equation on the two-dimensional subspace spanned by $\{X,Y\}$.
+The interpretation of the general bounded wave function for the Reissner–Nordstr\"{o}m interior, Eq.~(\ref{eq:gsb}), is a natural extension of the Schwarzschild case discussed in Ref.~\cite{Bouhmadi-Lopez:2019kkt}.
+In this formulation, the state $\Psi(X,Y,Q)$ obeys a Schr\"{o}dinger-type equation on the three-dimensional configuration space $\{X,Y,Q\}$, where separation of variables highlights a clean split between a “time-like” section and a “spatial” section.
+In particular, the factor $\varphi(Q)$ plays the role of a time-like evolution component along the $Q$-direction, while the remaining product $\phi(X) \psi(Y)$ satisfies a time-independent Schr\"{o}dinger equation on the two-dimensional subspace spanned by $\{X,Y\}$.
 The effective potentials along the $X-$ and $Y-$directions are governed by the barrier terms $e^{2X}$ and $e^{2Y}$, respectively, which control the localization and exponential damping structure of the bounded solutions in each direction.